caderek/benny/README.md

 - easily prepare benchmarks for synchronous, as well as async code,
 - prepare local setup (sync or async) for each case,
 - skip or run only selected cases,
-- save results to a JSON / CSV / HTML file,
+- save results to a JSON / CSV / HTML (table or chart) file,
 - pretty-print results without additional setup,
 - use suite results as Promises.